 Training for employees

-As a general rule, the same applies when it comes to employees of the company.
-If the training can be shown to be wholly in the interest of the company, then it will qualify as a tax-deductible expense.
+Generally, the same applies to company employees.
+If the training can be demonstrated to be wholly in the company’s interest, then it will qualify as a tax-deductible expense.

-Care has to be taken when the employee is also your spouse or a family member.
+Care must be taken when the employee is also a spouse or family member.

 See BIM47080 for further information on staff training and development costs.